yanlin-tao/Team_Formation_Platform/doc/database_design.md

 # IV.
 Assumptions Summary

-This section summarizes all key modeling assumptions and design decisions described in Sections I and II.
-They are consolidated here for clarity and grading reference.

 ### **Entity-level assumptions**

 - **Term** – Each term has a unique `term_id`.
 Term names such as *Spring 2025* are unique within the database and represent the top-level temporal grouping for all courses and sections.